Forum Betawi Rempug: Formation

 Shortly after the foundation, on July 15, 2002, Fadloli's car was attacked by a group of 30 people, considered to be Madurese gangsters.
 Although the gang members inflicted heavy damage to the kyai's car, and the alleged intention of the gang members was an assassination of Fadloli, he managed to return without serious injury.
 This incident has cemented the prestige of Fadloli, who has been regarded by the followers as a jawaran (champion) of the Betawi people who is divinely endowed with kebal (invulnerability) power.
 This incident also reminded the Betawi people of their powerlessness in their own society and urged them to answer the FBR's call for Betawi unity and protection by joining the movement.

 The FBR has systematized their program which consisted of the three S's; Sholat (prayer), Silat (martial arts), and Sekolah (pesantren-based education).
 Newly recruited members must take an oath of allegiance (bai'yat) to the FBR and dual membership with other Betawi organizations is strictly forbidden.
 According to Lutfi, the FBR's organizational practice is heavily influenced by the traditional apprenticeship system of the kyai-santri which is seen in pesantren.
 The FBR also employs ondel-ondel on their logo and emblems as a symbol of their ethnic identity, and rejects the Islamic fundamentalism which forbids ondel-ondel on the ground of idolatry.
 Although the FBR is strongly influenced by traditionalist Sunni Islam, it also opens its membership toward the Betawi people of all religious backgrounds.

 By 2008, the FBR claimed to have set up more than 300 branches, including 50 in Central Jakarta, 60 in East Jakarta, 32 in North Jakarta, 25 in West Jakarta, 15 in South Jakarta, and many more in the other cities of the Jabodetabek area such as Bekasi, Bogor, and Tangerang.
 The FBR regulates the minimum required memberships of their branch to be 100.
 Today, its headquarters is located in the Pondok Pesantren Yatim Ziyadatul Mubtadi'en and it maintains several other command posts across the Jabodetabek region.
+Over time, its members not only included Betawi people, but also several other ethnicities, such as Chinese people.